AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/admin/setting-up-sso-through-saml-2-0-in-sales-connect.md

 >[!NOTE]
 >
->This is only applicable to **Marketo Sales Connect** customers.
-If you don't have Sales Connect but want to learn more, please contact your Customer Success Manager.
+>This is only applicable to **Marketo Sales Connect** users.
+If you don't have Sales Connect but want to learn more, please contact the Adobe Account Team (your Account Manager).

 ## Requirements {#requirements}